 Net zero buildings are not just a norm, but they are also becoming required.
 For instance, all residential buildings in California should be net zero by 2020 and commercial buildings by 2030.
 As the trends suggest, other states may also mandate net zero constructions in the near future.

-New York Engineers have been working with the concept of net zero even before the certifications came into vogue.
+have been working with the concept of net zero even before the certifications came into vogue.
 We have used sustainable design approaches for years to create green and energy-efficient buildings all across the nation and even internationally.

 Our team of expert engineers and architects have coordinated and collaborated to design countless successful net zero buildings that achieved the Zero Energy Building (ZEB) Certification.
 Our smart design solutions are available to homeowners and businesses of all sizes looking forward to joining the battle against climate change.